 Survival sanitation is a dirty job and you will have to take care of it if you don’t want to get sick.
 This is one of the subjects that nobody likes to talk about.
 It is better to prepare for this in advance rather than dealing with a nasty situation when the crisis is in full effect.
 You should invest in waterless toilets like the ones sold in camping or boating stores.
 Even more, you should learn to recycle water for different purposes.
 I’ve written in a previous article about how you can handle survival sanitation during a crisis, I recommend reading it because it provides valuable info.

 If the power grid goes down, communication will be an impossible task if you haven’t prepped for it when you had the chance.
-All your communication devices should be stored in a faraday cage or a faraday bag and you should have extra batteries for them.
+All your communication devices should be stored in a faraday cage or a faraday bag.
+You should also plan to have extra batteries for them.
 Get a battery powered radio and invest in a set of two way handled radios with different frequencies for family communication in case mobile phones will die.
 You should also research alternative methods to communicate with friends and family.

 Stockpiling the right food and heaving a well-equipped survival pantry will help you outlast any major disaster.
 You should stockpile a month’s worth of food to begin with and you should get only the food that your family is used to eating.
-You don’t want to experiment on them with your alternative cooking based on new ingredients you can scavenge.
+As a general rule, you should avoid experimenting on them with your alternative cooking based on new ingredients you can scavenge.
 You should do “cooking runs” at least once a week with the supplies you have stored in your pantry using your “off-the grid” cooking equipment.
-You will be surprised how many things you can learn (cooking time is different; you discover you lack ingredients for certain recipes, etc.)
+You will be surprised how many things you can learn while experiencing with survival cooking.
+First of all, the cooking time is different and second, you discover you lack ingredients for certain recipes.
+The list can go on.

 Suggested reading: Best foods to stockpile for when the power grid goes down